The diners of New York are being served some bitter news: their city may no longer be the food capital of America.

 Zagat, the restaurant guide, recorded 53 notable restaurants closing last year and the tally was expected to be worse in 2016.

 Chefs have blamed rising rents and a new law mandating a minimum wage for waiters who were previously expected to augment their salary with tips.
 The NYC Hospitality Alliance, which represents many of the city’s restaurants, has suggested that restaurants be allowed to add an “administrative fee” to bills, to “help offset many of the financial pressures they face, from skyrocketing rents to government mandates.”
+Not to mention the dollars restaurant owners have to shell out on a monthly, if not weekly, basis for the upkeep of their place, from maintaining the kitchen premises to carrying out commercial refrigeration repair now and then for ensuring food quality, to the simpler, yet sometimes pocket-heavy costs like utility bills.

 An executive at the Union Square Hospitality Group – which runs some of the most celebrated restaurants in the city – warned that the costs of doing business were currently driving out inventive cooking.